Skip to main content

 Receive method

-• picked up as cash
+• cash pick-up

-• delivered as cash
+• cash delivery

 If something goes wrong